pabroux/ai-forge/README.md

 By Sulfyderz.

 ## About
-AIBase gives you the code base of any deep learning project.
+AIBase gives you the code base for any deep learning project.
 Don't reinvent the wheel!

 ## Table of Contents